Kareem-izzat/Online-Learning-Platform/README.md

 ```

 ### Manual API Testing
-See individual service READMEs and [API-GATEWAY-SECURITY.md](API-GATEWAY-SECURITY.md) for endpoint documentation.
+See individual service READMEs and [SECURITY.md](SECURITY.md) for endpoint documentation and authentication examples.

 ## 🏗️ Project Structure